 CLASS L FUSES

 These non-renewable fuses are current-limiting and conform to 248-10.
 They're designed for the protection of feeders and service entrance equipment.

 Current ratings for UL Class L fuses range from 601A to 6000A, and the voltage rating is 600VAC.
 Class L fuses are available with DC ratings.
 Available case sizes are 800A, 1,200A, 1,600A, 2,000A, 2,500A, 3,000A, 4,000A, 5,000A, and 6,000A.
 The interrupting rating is 200kA rms symmetrical.
 (300kA fuses are available.)

 As with the other classes of fuses conforming to 248 (G, J, R, and T), Class L fuses must be labeled "Current Limiting."
 They may be labeled "Time Delay," although the standard doesn't have a requirement for their time-delay characteristics.

 These non-renewable fuses are made in 250VAC and 600VAC ratings, with current ratings from 0A to 600A.
 Class R fuses are available with DC ratings.
-They have an interrupting rating of 200kA rms symmetrical and are separated into two separate classes, RK1 and RK5.
+They fit the standards for UL 248-12 and have an interrupting rating of 200kA rms symmetrical.
+This fuse type is separated into two separate classes, RK1 and RK5.
 RK1 fuses are available with interrupting ratings of 300kA.